department-of-veterans-affairs/caseflow/README.md

 Review the [FACOLS documentation](docs/FACOLS.md) for details.

+With the release of MST/PACT, new columns were added to the ISSUES table in VACOLS/FACOLS to track MST and PACT special issue statues.
+This documentation has setup steps for [rebuilding FACOLS with the new columns](https://github.com/department-of-veterans-affairs/caseflow/wiki/Updating-FACOLS-with-MST-PACT-Table-changes)

 ## Monitoring  #######################################################
 We use NewRelic to monitor the app.
 By default, it's disabled locally.
 To enable it, do: